From 2014 onwards grants made by the Cheddar Youth Trust in the area of sporting

 achievement are awarded in the memory of Dick Edmonds a lifelong Cricketer and local

-Trust, a charity that was established in 2000 to mark the new millennium.
+Cheddar Youth Trust was established in 2000 to mark the new millennium.

-Assist young people in their educational, professional or vocational training.
+Assisting young people in their educational, professional or vocational training.

-Support young people to engage in worthwhile activities in other parts of the United
+Supporting them in engaging in worthwhile activities in other parts of the United

 Kingdom and overseas.

-Help young people where real need can be demonstrated.
+Helping young people where real need can be demonstrated.